Arithmetic Levi-Civita connection: Connections

 where the square root is chosen to be $\equiv 1$ mod $p$, i.e.,

 So in case $d\in \bZ_p^{\times}$ we have the formula

 where $\left(\frac{\ }{p}\right)$ is the Legendre symbol.

-Note that in case $n=1$ the Levi-Civit\`{a} connection introduced in Definition \ref{locallc} coincides with the {\it real Chern connection} introduced in \cite{foundations}, Introduction (or Definition 4.25).
-On the other hand, if $n\geq 2$, the Levi-Civit\`{a} and the real Chern connection are different objects.
+Note that in case $n=1$ the Levi-Civita connection introduced in Definition \ref{locallc} coincides with the {\it real Chern connection} introduced in \cite{foundations}, Introduction (or Definition 4.25).
+On the other hand, if $n\geq 2$, the Levi-Civita and the real Chern connection are different objects.